-If your down payment on a home is less than 20 percent of the appraised value or sale price, you must obtain mortgage insurance.
+If your down payment on a home is less than 20% of the appraised value or sale price, you must obtain private mortgage insurance (PMI).

-Mortgage insurance sometimes is referred to as private mortgage insurance, or PMI, to distinguish it from FHA and VA insurance, which are run by government programs.
-The cost of mortgage insurance varies depending on the size of the down payment and the loan, but it typically amounts to about one-half of 1 percent of the loan.
+Private mortgage insurance, or PMI, is different from FHA and VA insurance, which is run by government programs.
+The cost of mortgage insurance varies depending on the size of the down payment and the loan, but it typically amounts to about 0.5% of the loan.

 Some lenders will waive the mortgage insurance requirement if the buyer accepts a higher interest rate on the mortgage loan.
 The rate increase generally ranges from three-quarters of a percentage point, or 75 basis points, to a full percentage point, depending on the down payment.
-Borrowers can benefit from this because mortgage interest is tax deductible whereas mortgage insurance premiums aren't.
-But they'll end up paying more interest over the lives of their loans due to the higher rates.
+Borrowers can benefit from this because mortgage interest is tax deductible, whereas mortgage insurance premiums aren't.
+But they'll end up paying more interest over the life of their loan due to the higher rates.

 This program involves getting two loans.
-The borrower gets a first mortgage equal to 80 percent of the sale price, a second mortgage for another 10 percent of the price and puts the remaining 10 percent down at closing.
+The borrower gets a first mortgage equal to 80% of the sale price, gets a second mortgage for another 10% of the price, and puts the remaining 10% down at closing.
 The second mortgage has a higher interest rate.
-But since it applies to 10 percent of the total loan, the monthly payments on the two mortgages can still be lower than the monthly payment on one home loan with mortgage insurance.
+But since it applies to 10% of the total loan, the monthly payments on the two mortgages can still be lower than the monthly payment on one home loan with mortgage insurance.
 Plus, interest on the second mortgage is tax deductible.
 The 80-10-10 loan isn't the only plan available; borrowers can get 80-15-5 loans or other combinations.

-If we compare the purchase of a $150,000 home under the "80-10-10" plan to a standard fixed mortgage including mortgage insurance, we find that the former is $35.36 cheaper each month.
+Let’s look at an example.
+If we compare the purchase of a $150,000 home under the 80-10-10 plan to a standard fixed mortgage including mortgage insurance, we find that the former is $35.36 cheaper each month.